-Your idea of the best vine plants to grow may not be somebody else's, so in the list of top picks that follows I have striven to provide a variety of selections.
+Your idea of the best vine plants to grow may not be somebody else's, so, in the list of top picks that follows, you'll find a wide variety of selections.
 There's something here for everybody, including vines that:

-- Bowl one over with their flowers when they're in bloom
+- Bowl you over with their flowers when they're in bloom

 - Are grown more for their fall foliage than for their flowers

 To increase the variety further, there's even one example of a vine plant that's an annual (the others are perennial), as well as an example of one that is a classic for hot climates (the others are cold-hardy to at least growing zone 5).